Dream Interpretation Guide

 Face What You’re Avoiding - If the dream shows you running away, identify what you’re avoiding in waking life and courageously address it.

-Change Persistent Patterns - If the dream reveals repetitive behaviors or relationship patterns, consciously choose differently in waking life.
+Change Persistent Patterns - If the dream reveals repetitive behaviors or relationship patterns, consciously choose differently in your waking life.

 Accept What Cannot Change - Occasionally, recurring dreams ask you to accept unchangeable realities with grace rather than continuing to resist them.